Freshly planted arborvitae privacy trees along a residential fence line

 A good privacy planting is about more than speed.
 It has to fit the property, handle the site conditions, and mature into something that still works years later instead of creating a spacing or maintenance problem.

 That is why this guide should stay practical and Lexington-fit focused.
-The real goal is to help readers think about screening, structure, and long-term fit before they move into planting installation or design.
+The real goal is to help readers think about screening, structure, and long-term fit before they move into privacy tree installation or design.

 CHOICE